aucker/clox/doc/Classes-and-Instances.md

 > allow them at all.
 But since Lox is a dynamically typed scripting language, it treats the top level of a program and
 > the bodies of functions and blocks uniformly.
 Classes are just another kind of declaration, and since you can declare
 > variables and functions inside blocks, you can declare classes in there too.

+## Instances of Classes

+Classes serve two main purposes in a language:
+* **They are how you create new instances**.
+Sometimes this involves a `new` keyword, other times it's a method call on the class object, but you usually mention the class by name *somehow* to get a new instance.
+* **They contain methods**.
+These define how all instances of the class behave.